HumanCellAtlas/metadata-schema/docs/committers.md

 3. **Make pull request if one does not exist.** If the suggestion came in the form of a GitHub issue or email, then the Reviewer needs to make the suggested update and a pull request.
 If the Contributor has a GitHub account, s/he should be encouraged to make the suggested update and a pull request.
 If this happens, another committer should be added to review and merge the pull request.

-4. **Annotate the pull request with suitable labels and run unit tests.** The assigned reviewer should classify the suggested change by the type of change it is from a versioning perspective (patch, minor, or major) and the stability category of the module being changed (high, medium, or low).
-These labels can be setup in the GitHub repo so which pull requests have been flagged with which category are easy to see and filter.
+4. **Annotate the pull request with suitable labels and run unit tests.** The Reviewer should classify the suggested update by the type of version change (major, minor, patch) and the stability category (high, medium, or low).
+These classifications can be indicated in the pull request description.
+Specifically, the version change classification will be indicated in the `update_log.csv` file.
+The Reviewer should also ensure the metadata-schema repo unit tests have been run and pass.
+Example spreadsheets and JSON documents will potentially need to be updated.

-    The reviewer should also ensure the integration tests have been run.
-Minor and patch version changes should not cause the tests to fail.
-A major version change may cause test failures, especially when in a high stability module and this should help the reviewer to select the appropriate people to assist with the review.

-    We aim for steps 1 to 4 to be completed less than 48 hours from the initial request being received.

 5. **Notify community about the change request.** The pull request should be posted to the #hca-metadata Slack channel and the metadata-wg mailing list so everyone can have an opportunity to comment over the time frame specified by the combination of stability level and version change.